queckezz/parse-hyperscript/readme.md

 # parse-hyperscript

-> Parse hyperscript-like syntax for creating dom or virtual-dom nodes.
+> Parse hyperscript-like syntax for creating dom or virtual-dom elements.

 This layer exists to build a hyperscript-like DSL for any kind of dom/virtual-dom creation library.